GreenOliverJ/Cococod3/README.md

 ###### Some fun facts about me: :stuck_out_tongue_closed_eyes:
 I was born in Finland but have been raised in Málaga.
 My family on my father's side is English and mother's Finnish.
 I speak the three languages.
-*My five year plan would be: me, able to work in web development, be part of a pasionate project, manage my own team and at the same time, spend my days in the water with my board* :ocean:
+*My five year plan would be: me, able to work in web development, be part of a pasionate project, manage my own team and escape every now and then to surf* :ocean:

 ###### You can reach me through :email:
 - Email <a href = greenoliverj@gmail.com>greenoliverj@gmail.com</a>